jneums/final-score/README.md

 ## What's Next?

 - **Monitor Your Markets:** Use the MCP tools or debug functions to watch matches resolve
-- **Seed More Markets:** Provide liquidity by betting on multiple outcomes
+- **Seed Markets:** Provide liquidity by taking positions on multiple outcomes
 - **Integrate with AI Agents:** Connect Claude Desktop, Cline, or custom agents
 - **Expand Coverage:** Add more leagues as the oracle adds them
 - **Build a UI:** Create a web interface using the same MCP endpoints